crawl/crawl/crawl-ref/docs/crawl_manual.rst

 all skills being trained are highlighted there will be no net effect.

 Occasionally you may find a manual of a skill which allows you to make quick progress in this area.
-When you pick it up, experience used to practise the given skill will have twice the usual effect for a while.
+When you are carrying it, experience used to practise the given skill will have twice the usual effect for a while.

 ****************************************